 Once a popular amusement park, Lake Lansing Park South is located in Haslett on Lake Lansing, the largest body of water within 30 miles of Lansing.
 The 30 acre-site includes a sandy beach bordered by four acres of lush green grass.
 The historical carousel building has been preserved as a reminder of the park's rich history.
-Come out for a day of picnicking, swimming, fishing, volleyball, horseshoes, and boating.
-Make sure to bring the kids out to enjoy the big wheel tricycles at the tricycle track (tricycle use is free of charge) or to have fun at the playground!
-Don't forget to check out our free Friday Night Concert Series in the summer.
+Come out for a day of picnicking, swimming, and fishing.

 Please note there is a vehicle entrance fee to enter Lake Lansing Park South year round.

-Lake Lansing Park South offers a bath house, beach, summer snack bar, pedal boat rental, a playground at the beach, horseshoe pits, sand volleyball courts, picnic grounds and shelters, a fishing dock, a tricycle track, moonwalk rental, dunk tank rental, and an inflatable giant slide rental.
+Lake Lansing Park South offers a bath house, beach, summer snack bar, a playground at the beach, picnic grounds and shelters.

 Hours of Operation: